How to Create a Successful UGC Campaign: Tips, Tricks, and More

 For instance, we love how Coke’s “Share a Coke” campaign had users post pictures and videos of Coke bottles with their names on them.
 Not only is it a fun way to encourage users to create content, but such content looks adorable collected together under applicable hashtags.

-Solicit Reviews & Contributors
+Solicit reviews & contributors

-As discussed, your past influencers or even brand ambassadors are a great place to look for user-generated content.
+letYour past influencers or even brand ambassadors are a great place to look for user-generated content.
 They’ve already proven enthusiastic about your products, and you can easily scroll through their posts to see who has created the nicest imagery and videos.
 (Psst, this is much easier if you’ve used a branded hashtag for all your campaigns!)

 Other good places to look include employees and repeat customers.
 Both have a vested interest in seeing your product shine, both are excited about what you’ll come up with next, and there’s a lower barrier to entry in terms of convincing both to help you out.